-Federal authorities arrest founder of media startup Ozy
+Federal authorities arrest Ozy Media founder Carlos Watson

 The guilty pleas were first reported by the Wall Street Journal.

+The indictment accuses Watson of conspiring to commit securities fraud and wire fraud, as well as identity theft for his role in the impersonation of several media executives.

+“We are really disappointed,” Watson’s attorney, Lanny Breuer, told the Journal after the arrest.
+“We have been acting in good faith and believe we had a constructive dialogue with the government and are shocked by the actions this morning.”

-Scrutiny on the company widened after the New York Times reported in October 2021 that an Ozy official had masqueraded as a YouTube executive to raise money.
+Scrutiny over the company deepened after the New York Times reported in October 2021 that an Ozy official had masqueraded as a YouTube executive in a failing attempt to get Goldman Sachs to infuse money into the struggling enterprise.

 Shortly after, Ozy said it was shutting down.